benfrick/docs-portfolio/src/doc/getting-started/using-nike-apis.md

 **Registered Nike Consumers**

 Those endpoints requiring consumer log in also require the experiences calling them to prove they are authorized to make API calls on behalf of consumers.
 After consumers log into their Nike account through the Unite platform in your app or experience, Unite returns a consumer access token (JWT) in the response.
 Clients pass this token in the `Authorization` header to prove they are authorized to make the API call on behalf of a registered Nike consumer.
-When the request reaches the Edge router, it
+The Edge router does the following:
-- validates the access token
+- Validates the access token
-- extracts the consumer's upmid and appid from the `Authorization` header
+- Extracts the consumer's upmid and appid from the `Authorization` header
-- adds them as `upmid` and `appId` request headers
+- Adds them as `upmid` and `appId` request headers
-- routes the request to the endpoint
+- Routes the request to the endpoint

 Passing a consumer access token eliminates the need for clients to pass the consumer-sensitive UPMID in the API call.